InfiniBrains/Awesome-GameDev-Resources/docs/artificialintelligence/assignments/README.md

 ### Opening the Repos

 1. Fork and clone the repos.
-[Make it private](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility);
+[Make it private if you can](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility);
 2. Open `CLion` :simple-clion: or yor preferred `IDE` with `CMake` :simple-cmake: support;
 3. Open the `CMakeLists.txt` as project from the root of the repo;
 4. Wait for the setup to finish (it will download the dependencies automatically, such as `SDL`);